 Note: the "plausible assumption" of a non-exotic equation of state does not appear to hold true today.
+It may also have been violated during an inflationary epoch of the very early universe.

 Definition of the Big Bang Theory: The universe has expanded from a very dense, very hot state that existed at some finite time in the past.